vmware-tanzu/cartographer/rfc/rfc-0000-common-blueprint.md

 # Summary
 [summary]: #summary

-This RFC proposes collapsing all current "Blueprints" and templates (not including `ClusterRunTemplate`) into a common type, `ClusterBlueprint`.
+This RFC proposes collapsing all current "Blueprints" and templates (not including `ClusterRunTemplate`, as that resource is in the domain of [Runnable](https://cartographer.sh/docs/v0.3.0/reference/runnable/)) into a common type, `ClusterBlueprint`.
 As part of this, the RFC proposes that outputs be dynamically typed via a new CR `ClusterBlueprintType` and remove the statically typed outputs that exist today (url, revision, image, config).
 This allows us to maintain the contract of swappable templates, without restricting outputs to a predefined set.
 Additionally, the selectors will be removed from blueprints and instead be specified in a new CR `ClusterBlueprintSelector`.